icgc-argo/argo-docs/docs/data-access/daco/daco-faq.md

 19. **How do I renew the application for an additional year of access?**

 DACO approval will expire after two years of access.
-You may renew your application on the ICGC DACO website up to 90 days before your application expires, and you have 90 days to renew the application after it expires.
+You may renew your application on the ICGC DACO website from 90 days prior to expiry and up to 90 days after expiry.
 In order to renew your application, please click the renew button at the top of the application and make any changes (if necessary) to your currently approved application before re-submitting it online.

 20. **Our access to the controlled data has expired after our 2-year approval.
 Can I still renew it?**